Mariagca/Rockets-Landing-Dispersion/Scripts/README.md

 5. Analyze and visualize dispersion

 Separate scripts are used for each flight configuration (`nominal`, `main_only`, `drogue_only`, `ballistic`) to keep results organized and avoid confusion when comparing cases.
 While it is possible to run multiple flight types within a single script, this can lead to instability or crashes in RocketPy, so isolating each case into its own script ensures more reliable execution.

+## Rocket Configuration (`rocket_sim` Class)

+The `rocket_sim` class defines the full rocket setup used across all simulations.
+It centralizes vehicle properties, environment configuration, and helper functions to ensure consistency between deterministic and stochastic runs.